Cheapest long haul destinations

 In many cases the cheapest long haul holidays are packages with charter flights.
 One of the best examples is The Gambia on the West coast of Africa.
 This is a great-value winter sun destination just 6 hours flying time from the UK with no jet lag.
 The best months to visit are November to June – in January you can expect temperatures of 32°C with up to 10 hours of daily sunshine.

 Long-haul charter flights are becoming harder to find.
-Thomson, for example, used to operate charters to Thailand and the Caribbean, but tour operators are increasingly using scheduled services.
+Tui, for example, used to operate charters to Thailand and the Caribbean, but tour operators are increasingly using scheduled services.
 Government duty on long-haul flights has also made it harder for operators to offer genuinely low fares.
 However, there are still bargains to be had…

 Cheapest long haul flights

 As a rule, it is the routes with most competition and the lowest airport costs that are least expensive.
 Airlines such as BA and Virgin Atlantic regularly launch sales.
-For example, Virgin Atlantic launched a sale in September 2014 with fares to New York from £439, Miami from £459, Delhi from £499 and Hong Kong from £569.
-If you can get fares close to these prices you are doing very well.

 What about the other costs?